tkent198/SW_riemann_problem/README.md

 This repository contains some MATLAB code and documentation on the Riemann problem for the one-dimensional shallow water equations (SWEs) with flat bottom topography.
 The SWEs are a nonlinear system of conservative hyperbolic partial differential equations (PDEs).

 Exact solutions of the Riemann problem for this system exist and comprise different combinations of shock waves and centred rarefaction waves.
-The classical problem considered is the so called dam-break problem, in which flow is initially at rest (zero velocity) with a step discontinuity in water depth h (see above figures); this is presented here in detail.
+The classical problem considered is the so called dam-break problem, in which flow is initially at rest (zero velocity) with a step discontinuity in water depth h and evolves with a left rarefaction wave and right shock wave (see above figures; fig. 2 in Kent, 2013).

 The system is then extended to a one-dimensional symmetric system in which spatial variation in the y-direction is ignored at leading order.
 The inclusion of meridional velocity, which acts like a tracer, is manifest in the solutions as a contact discontinuity which separates the fluid into two regions of different meridional velocity.